IrieBee/fem-profile-card/README.md

 ### What I learned

-* To get rid off sidebar -> overflow: hidden
+* To get rid off sidebar (and to round border under image)-> overflow: hidden
 * To hide the background under text -> z-index: -1
 * Used ::before and ::after to place an image